Loading...

 </script>

 This Markdown snippet includes a headline, a paragraph with inline code, and a code block.
-You'll notice additional information behind the inline code {lang="ts"} and in the first line of the code block ``` typescript [index.js] {1, 3 - 5} additional meta data.
+You'll notice additional information behind the inline code {lang="ts"} (line 5) and in the first line of the code block ``` typescript [index.js] {1, 3 - 5} additional meta data (line 8).
 These are part of the MDC syntax, allowing you to add extra attributes to inline code and code blocks, which are then processed by MDC and its Prose components.

-The {lang="ts"} attribute functions as a language indicator, informing MDC about the language of the inline code.
-This information can be utilized by the syntax highlighter to apply the corresponding syntax highlighting.
+The {lang="ts"} attribute is a language indicator, informing MDC about the language of the inline code.
+This information can be utilized by the syntax highlighter to apply a language specific highlighting.
 The code block can take the following four attributes:

 • language (typescript)